dmjio/miso/README.md

 ## Organizations

-Support this project with your organization.
+[Support this project](https://opencollective.com/miso/contribute) with your organization.
 Your logo will show up here with a link to your website.
-[Contribute](https://opencollective.com/miso/contribute).
 We are also very grateful and thankful for our corporate sponsors.

 <a target="_blank" href="https://opencollective.com/miso/organization/0/website"><img src="https://opencollective.com/miso/organization/0/avatar.svg"></a>